Local Space-Time Smoothing for Version Controlled Documents: Introduction

 Most computational linguistics studies concentrate on modeling or analyzing documents as sequences of words.
-In this paper we consider modeling and visualizing versioned documents which is the authoring process leading to the final word sequence.
+In this paper we consider modeling and visualizing version controlled documents which is the authoring process leading to the final word sequence.
 In particular, we focus on documents whose authoring process naturally segments into consecutive versions.
 The revisions, as the differences between consecutive versions are often called, may be authored by a single author or by multiple authors working collaboratively.

-One popular way to keep track of versioned documents is using a version control system such as CVS or Subversion (SVN).
+One popular way to keep track of version controlled documents is using a version control system such as CVS or Subversion (SVN).
 This is often the case with books or with large computer code projects.
 In other cases, more specialized computational infrastructure may be available, as is the case with the authoring API of Wikipedia.org, Slashdot.com, and Google Wave.
 Accessing such API provides information about what each revision contains, when was it submitted, and who edited it.
-In any case, we formally consider a versioned document as a sequence of documents $d_1,\ldots,d_l$ indexed by their revision number where $d_i$ typically contains some locally concentrated additions or deletions, as compared to $d_{i-1}$.
+In any case, we formally consider a version controlled document as a sequence of documents $d_1,\ldots,d_l$ indexed by their revision number where $d_i$ typically contains some locally concentrated additions or deletions, as compared to $d_{i-1}$.

-In this paper we develop a continuous representation of versioned documents that generalizes the locally weighted bag of words representation \cite{Lebanon2007b}.
-The representation smoothes the sequence of versioned documents across two axes-time $t$ and space $s$.
+In this paper we develop a continuous representation of version controlled documents that generalizes the locally weighted bag of words representation \cite{Lebanon2007b}.
+The representation smooths the sequence of version controlled documents across two axes-time $t$ and space $s$.
 The time axis $t$ represents the revision and the space axis $s$ represents document position.
-The smoothing results in a continuous map from a space-time domain $\Omega\subset \mathbb{R}^2$ to the simplex of term frequency vectors
+The smoothing results in a continuous map from a space-time domain to the simplex of term frequency vectors

 The mapping above ($V$ is the vocabulary) captures the variation in the local distribution of word content across time and space.
 Thus $[\gamma(s,t)]_w$ is the (smoothed) probability of observing word $w$ in space $s$ (document position) and time $t$ (version).
 Geometrically, $\gamma$ realizes a divergence-free vector field (since $\sum_w [\gamma(s,t)]_w=1$, $\gamma$ has zero divergence) over the space-time domain $\Omega$.